n8n vs Microsoft Power Automate: which is better if we need non-Microsoft integrations and lots of custom API calls?

 Frequently Asked Questions

-Is n8n or Microsoft Power Automate better when most of our tools are non-Microsoft?
+Is n8n or Microsoft Power Automate better for non-Microsoft integrations?

 Expanded Explanation: